-Though there was at one time more than a dozen detectives working the case, little is still know about what led to Fugate's slaying.
+Though there was at one time more than a dozen detectives working the case, little is known about what led to Fugate's slaying.

 On Nov.
 4, 2013, Fugate arrived at 4 a.m. to begin meat preparations at Piatak Meats located in the 6200 block of Broadway in Merrillville.
 Fugate's body was found at 7 a.m. by a store manager.

 He had worked there for 10 years, and enjoyed getting out early enough to still be able to do things after work.
-His father, Steve Fugate, was the part owner of the business.
+His father, Steve Fugate, was a part owner of the business.

 About three months after the homicide, police released surveillance video of an SUV believed to have been driven by the suspects.

-The video showed the SUV backing into the rear parking lot of Piatak Meats and showed two people getting out of the vehicle.
+The video surveillance showed an SUV backing into the rear parking lot of Piatak Meats and two people getting out of the vehicle.
 They returned to the vehicle about 10 minutes later, made a U-turn and headed north on Broadway.

 Merrillville police previously said there was no evidence of forced entry or of a robbery.
 The store's rear steel door was locked from the inside and had to be opened by the store's manager key.

 Merrillville police and the Bureau of Alcohol, Tobacco, Firearms and Explosives continue investigating what led to Fugate's homicide.